Cooling Tower Start-Up Steps and Processes

 Cooling Tower Start-Up

-The primary goal of effective water treatment is to provide and maintain clean heat transfer, piping, and other water contact surfaces.
-Even before cooling tower start-up, surfaces are exposed to the elements of air and water, and that has an impact on four main areas:
+The primary objective of effective water treatment is to maintain clean heat exchange surfaces, piping, and other components in contact with water.
+Prior to the initiation of the cooling tower system for the season, surfaces are exposed to environmental conditions—such as air and water—which may adversely affect four key areas:

-- Scale and deposition of organic and inorganic materials which impact heat transfer and may ultimately lead to reduced flow, and even total blockage of water flow.
+• Scaling – The formation and deposition of both organic and inorganic substances can obstruct heat transfer efficiency and, if left unaddressed, may lead to partial or complete blockage of water flow.

 It is therefore imperative that a preventive course of action begins before initial startup of cooling towers.